childsb/s3fs-container/README.md

 # s3fs-mount-container
 This docker container uses the s3fs packge to FUSE mount s3 buckets.
-The container is setup to export the s3 mount to the host.
+The container is setup to export the s3 mount to host.
 Just run the container, and mount your s3 bucket with no extra packages!

 # Usage
 This container uses a new feature in Docker 1.10 which allows a contiainer to share the hosts mount namespace.
 Once docker is up and running you can build the container with b.sh.